+- 7.6.
 In historical terms, rural villages like Nether Langwith have often been protected by the designation of a village envelope (or development boundary) adopted in a statutory Local Plan.
 With a development boundary in place, development is only permitted inside of the envelope, or outside of it in carefully controlled circumstances (for example to provide affordable housing or to meet the needs of the rural community).
-The purpose of the newly drawn development boundary is to ensure that sufficient land is identified to meet residential need and that this is available in the most sustainable locations.
+The purpose of the newly drawn development boundary is to ensure that sufficient land is identified to meet residential need and that this is available in the most sustainable locations. - 7.7.
 Settlement boundaries were originally established by Bassetlaw District Council in order to clarify where all new development activity is best located.
 They have been used to define the extent of a built-up part of a settlement and to distinguish between areas where, in planning terms, development would be acceptable in principle, such as in the main settlements, and where it would not be acceptable, generally in the least sustainable locations such as in the open countryside.
 Such unfettered and/or unsustainable growth would risk ribbon or piecemeal development and the merging of distinct settlements to the detriment of the community and visual amenity of the built-up area.

+- 7.8.
 The emerging Local Plan is currently undertaking consultation on main modifications following Examination.
-It does not include a development boundary for Nether Langwith, leaving this to this Neighbourhood Plan to address.
+It does not include a development boundary for Nether Langwith, leaving this to this Neighbourhood Plan to address. - 7.9.
 In statutory planning terms, land outside a defined development boundary, including any individual or small groups of buildings and/or small settlements, is defined as open countryside.
 It is national and local planning policy that development in the countryside should be carefully controlled.
-Recognising "the intrinsic character and beauty of the countryside" is identified as an important principle in the NPPF (para 170 b).
+Recognising "the intrinsic character and beauty of the countryside" is identified as an important principle in the NPPF (paragraph 180 b).
 This approach is also supported by our Neighbourhood Plan because it will help ensure that development is focused in more sustainable settlements with a greater range of services and facilities and infrastructure that has capacity for expansion, as well as helping to maintain the special landscape character of the Neighbourhood Area.
-Protecting the countryside and supporting biodiversity and conservation for its own sake as an attractive, accessible and non-renewable natural resource.

-The updated development boundary for Nether Langwith has been determined as follows:

-- Recent approvals and existing commitments by virtue of an extant planning permission for residential development on the fringes of the settlement have been incorporated; - Clearly defined physical features such as walls, fences, hedgerows and roads have been followed; - Non-residential land which is countryside, agricultural land, paddock, meadow, woodland and/or other green-field land has been excluded.
+Protecting the countryside and supporting biodiversity and conservation for its own sake as an attractive, accessible and non-renewable natural resource. - 7.10.
+The updated development boundary (Figure 2) for Nether Langwith has been determined as follows: - Recent approvals and existing commitments by virtue of an extant planning permission for residential development on the fringes of the settlement have been incorporated; - Clearly defined physical features such as walls, fences, hedgerows and roads have been followed; - Non-residential land which is countryside, agricultural land, paddock, meadow, woodland and/or other green-field land has been excluded. - 7.11.
 The Neighbourhood Plan Advisory Committee gave careful consideration to introducing a development boundary around the Cotton Mill in the Parish but decided against it following the Open Event in May 2023 in view of the lack of support for enabling further development beyond the renovation of the Mill itself.

-Figure 2 - Development boundary for Nether Langwith - main area
+Figure 2 Development boundary for Nether Langwith

-POLICY HBE1: DEVELOPMENT BOUNDARY - development proposals within the Development boundary in figure 2 above will be supported where they comply with all relevant policies contained in this Plan.
+POLICY HBE1: DEVELOPMENT BOUNDARY

+Development proposals within the development boundary as shown in Figure 2 will be supported where they comply with other relevant development plan policies.

-Land outside the defined Development boundary will be treated as open countryside, where development will be carefully managed in line with this Plan and other local and national strategic planning policies.
+Land outside the defined development boundary will be treated as open countryside, where development will be carefully managed in line with this Plan and other local and national strategic planning policies.